Ethel Barrymore: Personal life

-Barrymore's marriage to Colt was precarious from the start, with Barrymore filing divorce papers as early in the marriage as 1911, much to Colt's surprise, and later recanted by Barrymore as a misunderstanding by the press.
-At least one source alleged Colt abused her and that he fathered a child with another woman while married to Barrymore.
-They divorced in 1923.
-Barrymore did not seek alimony from Colt for herself, but she demanded that his entailed wealth provide for their children.
-A devout Catholic, Ethel Barrymore never remarried.
+Barrymore campaigned for the reelection of President Herbert Hoover in 1932.

 Death

 Ethel Barrymore died of cardiovascular disease on June 18, 1959, at her home in Hollywood, after having lived for many years with a heart condition.
 She was less than two months shy of her 80th birthday.
 She was entombed at Calvary Cemetery.
 The Ethel Barrymore Theatre in New York City is named for her.

 Honors

 In 1960, Barrymore was posthumously inducted into the Hollywood Walk of Fame with a motion pictures star for her contributions to the film industry.
 Her star is located at 7001 Hollywood Boulevard.
 Barrymore was a member of the American Theater Hall of Fame, along with her brothers, John and Lionel.

+A crater on the planet Venus is named for Barrymore.